Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: System Architecture

-\emph{Rotation-only Loop Closure Computation.} This last variant is similar to the previous one, but it disregards the translation component and only uses the relative rotation (computed via the 5-point method) of the loop closure.
+\emph{Rotation-only Loop Closure Computation.} This last variant is similar to the scale-less approach, but it disregards the translation component and only uses the relative rotation (computed via the 5-point method) of the loop closure.
 In our implementation, we still use the factor~\eqref{eq:betweenFactor} but set the translation information matrix ---\ie the bottom-right block in~\eqref{eq:info}--- to zero.

-\myParagraph{Free-space Mapping via Kimera-Semantics} In our previous work~\cite{Rosinol21ijrr-Kimera,Rosinol20icra-Kimera}, we used Kimera-Semantics to generate dense semantically annotated 3D meshes from stereo or depth camera data.
-As the system in this paper uses multiple non-overlapping monocular cameras, there is no simple way to use stereo reconstruction to generate a dense depth map.
+\myParagraph{Free-space Mapping via Kimera-Semantics} In our previous work~\cite{Rosinol21ijrr-Kimera,Rosinol20icra-Kimera}, we used Kimera-Semantics to generate semantically annotated 3D meshes from stereo/depth data.
+In this case, we do not have enough overlapping field of view between cameras to perform stereo reconstruction.
 As we are only concerned with free-space mapping and since the road can be assumed to be locally planar, we first detect the ground plane in the image using a CNN for pixel-wise binary classification, and then map the ground plane to a 3D plane using a homography transformation~\cite[Chapter 13]{Hartley00}.
-The homography matrix is calculated during camera calibration for each camera.
 Using the homography, we map every pixel belonging to the ground plane to a 3D point and then pass the corresponding 3D point cloud to Kimera-Semantics, which performs ray-casting to infer a 3D voxel-based map, and then extracts a textured 3D mesh via marching cubes.